By Scott Gibson

 - Project description on the LLNL website—Flux: Building a Framework for Resource Management

-- Flux is a finalist in the 2021 R&D 100 Awards in the Software/Services category
+- Flux is a winner in the 2021 R&D 100 Awards in the Software/Services category

 - LLNL-led team awarded Best Paper at SC19 for modeling cancer-causing protein interactions